fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-ViewsAndViewComponents.md

     },
     invokers: {
         sayHello: {
-            "this": "console",
-            method: "log",
+            "funcName": "fluidTutorial.helloWorld.consoleHello",
             args: ["{that}.model.message"]
         },
         // Another invoker to call a jQuery
         // method on a DOM node returned
         // using the DOM binder functionality
         displayHello: {
+            // This IoC reference lets us refer
-            // Uses the DOM node bound to the
+            // to the DOM node bound to the
             // `messageArea` key by the selector
-            // definition above
+            // definition above; it returns a
+            // standard jQuery object
             "this": "{that}.dom.messageArea",
-            // Calls the 'html' function to replace the HTML at the node
+            // Calls the 'html' function of a jQuery
+            // object to replace the HTML at the node
             method: "html",
             args: ["{that}.model.message"]
         }
     }
 });

+fluidTutorial.helloWorld.consoleHello = function (message) {
+    console.log(message);
+};

 ```

 You'll notice if you use the `changeApplier` from the console again like you did previously, the console message will update, but the screen displayed message won't.
 You may be able to guess this is because the screen displayed message isn't using a model listener.
 We'll address this in the next section.